LukeDowell/flash-chords/README.md

 smart alec-y.

 I also found out that my voicing validator is bad and that some combos don't work, like E major.
 Added a test case, and I will add several more as well.
+Just kidding I clearly need this app to be done, I was just wrong on what notes were in E major.
+The work is validated!